Mortgage Repayment Calculator

 Fact Checked

-Whether you’re buying your first home, upgrading to accommodate your growing family or downsizing for when your kids have flown the coop, knowing how much your home loan is going to set you back is essential.
-Punching all the numbers into a simple-to-use calculator like this one gives you a clear idea of what different loan sizes, terms and rates will cost each instalment and overall.
+Whether you’re buying your first home, upgrading to accommodate your growing family or downsizing after your kids have flown the coop, knowing how much your home loan is going to set you back is essential.
+Punching all the numbers into a simple-to-use mortgage repayment calculator like this one gives you a clear idea of what different loan sizes, terms and rates will cost each instalment and overall.

-As you can see, there are several key variables that impact the cost of your home loan.
+As you can see, there are several key variables that impact the cost of your mortgage.
 Let’s take a look at a few examples and see what impact they can have on how much you’re paying for your home loan:

 Example #1: The importance of comparing interest rates